Jericho1060/du-storage-monitoring/README.md

 - `container_fill_yellow_level`: The percent fill below gauge will be yellow
 - `groupByItemName`: if enabled, this will group all entries with the same item name (enabled by default)

+- `gaugeWidth`: the width of the gauge in pixel for a full hd screen (1920 * 1080)
+- `fontSize`: the size of the text for all the screen
+- `borderColor`: the color of the table border

 # Support or donation